-ACTIONS IMPLEMENTATION TIMELINE COMPLETED Action 3.3.1 Make the emergency shelter in West Kelowna- currently allowed under a Temporary Use Permit-a permanent facility.
+Action 3.3.1 Make the emergency shelter in West Kelowna-currently allowed under a Temporary Use Permit-a permanent facility.
 Short term Action 3.3.2 Once a priority housing reserve fund has been established, create a grant program for housing units rented at or near the shelter rate and/or with supports for people exiting homelessness.
 Additional incentives should be offered above and beyond the standard amount for non-market housing as this type of housing generates lower rent revenue and faces more challenges in achieving feasibility.
 Consider the creation of an interim grant until the priority housing reserve fund is established.
-Medium Term (interim grant may be short term) Action 3.3.3 Continue to engage with neighbouring governments, Interior Health, Provincial agencies, and non-profit service providers to advocate for and facilitate the creation of complex care housing in the Region.
-Ongoing Action 3.3.4 Explore partnerships with non-profits and advocacy and neighbouring governments to create complex care housing in the Region.
+Medium Term (interim grant may be short term) Action 3.3.3 Continue to engage with neighbouring governments, Interior Health, Provincial agencies, and non-profit service providers to advocate for and facilitate the creation of complex care housing, including in West Kelowna.
+Ongoing Action 3.3.4 Explore partnerships with non-profits and advocacy and neighbouring governments to create complex care housing in West Kelowna.
 This may include identifying land (Strategy 1.2), facilitating partnerships, and incentivizing (through the priority housing reserve fund).
-While complex care housing is not delivered directly by local government, the City can play a vital role in facilitating the work of health and housing providers working to create new complex care, by reducing administrative barriers, offering incentives, facilitating partnerships, and advocating to senior government where appropriate.
-Medium to long term
+Medium to long While complex care housing is not delivered directly by local government, the City can play a vital role in facilitating the work of health and housing providers working to create new complex care in the community, by reducing administrative barriers and offering incentives, where appropriate. term Strategy 3.4.
+Increase community awareness of avail lable housing supp oorts through partnership with community and government service providers.
+Actions Implementation Timeline Completed Action 3.4.1 Compile a list of housing-related supports available to West Kelowna residents.
+This may include information about BC Housing's Shelter Aid For Elderly Residents (SAFER) Program for low-income seniors and Rental Assistance Program for low-income families, the Central Okanagan Rent Bank, information about emergency Short term